nodetool-ai/nodetool-sdk/_agent_planning/nodetool-csharp-sdk-plan.md

 # 🎯 **Nodetool C# SDK - Universal .NET Integration**

+> **⚠️ UPDATE**: This plan remains valid, but execution will use **WebSocket streaming** instead of HTTP as originally assumed.
+See `workflow-execution-plan.md` for WebSocket implementation details.

 ## **🌟 Vision: From VL-Specific to Universal C# SDK**

 Instead of building VL-specific type mappings, create a **comprehensive C# SDK** that can be used by: